DUNE/ndlar_39Ar_reco/README.md

 A selection of the packets data is made to run the reconstruction on a small range of data.
 This is a temporary method, I'll update with a better way.

+LArNDLE needs a dictionary that can retrieve the pixel positions corresponding to larpix hits.
+This dictionary is taken in the form of a pickle file, which is made with `larpix_readout_parser` (https://github.com/YifanC/larpix_readout_parser).
+Look in the `layout` folder, because there might already be the one you need there (for example, multi_tile_layout-2.3.16.pkl is for module-0).

-You can find my larnd-sim fork here: https://github.com/sam-fogarty/larnd-sim_beta-decays Note that larnd-sim is not a dependency of LArNDLE.
+You can find my larnd-sim fork here, if you want to use the NEST model for recombination: https://github.com/sam-fogarty/larnd-sim_beta-decays Note that larnd-sim is not a dependency of LArNDLE.
 But you may install larnd-sim to produce simulation samples to run through LArNDLE.
 In that case, you don't have to use my fork unless you want the option to use the NEST model.